-1.6.4 Continuous Admission:
+1.7.4 Continuous Admission:

-a) After completion of a particular semester, admission into the next semester is required within one month of the last examination of the previous semester.
-Admission in subsequent semester does not depend on the result of the earlier semester.
-Admission will have to be taken continuously in the programmes without any break.
-A learner will be allowed to appear in all the examinations including back within the stipulated time of a programme.

-- b) A learner will have to take admission to the next semester within one month from the last date of examination of the previous semester. - c) A learner will be allowed to take admission to the next semester beyond one month but within two months from the last date of examination of the previous semester with a fine of Rs.
-500. - d) Under special circumstances and on special consideration, a learner may be allowed admission in the next semester even beyond two months but before issue of notification for filling up of forms for examination of that semester by the University on individual application with sufficient reasons and on payment of a fine of Rs.
-1000. - e) A learner will however be allowed to take admission even after the issue of notification for filling up of forms for examination, but such learners will be allowed to appear in examination of that semester in the next year only.
+- i.
+After completion of a particular semester, admission into the next semester is required within one month of the last examination of the previous semester.
+It does not depend on whether appeared in examination, or the result of the earlier semester.
+Admission will have to be taken continuously in the programmes without any brake.
+A learner will be allowed to appear in all the examinations including back within the stipulated time of a programme. - ii.
+A learner will have to take admission to the next semester within one month from the last date of examination of the previous semester. - iii.
+A learner will be allowed to take admission to the next semester beyond one month but within two months from the last date of examination of the previous semester with a fine of Rs.
+500. - iv.
+Under special circumstances and on special consideration, a learner may be allowed admission in the next semester even beyond two months but before issue of notification for filling up of forms for examination of that semester by the University on individual application with sufficient reasons and on payment of a fine of Rs.
+1000. - v.
+A learner will however be allowed to take admission even after the issue of notification for filling up of forms for examination, but such learners will be allowed to appear in examination of that semester in the next year only.
 A learner is not charged any fine on such admission.